Preventing abuse in a home care setting

 Care recipients have the same rights as everyone else.
 These include, for example, the right to self-determination and safety.
 Even if they are being cared for at home, it is important to regularly reflect on how these rights can best be protected.

-If challenging behavior can be explained by an illness such as dementia, it can help to keep this in mind.
+Challenging and aggressive behavior may also be explained by illnesses such as dementia.
+It may help to try to keep this in mind.

 This does not have to be done by caregivers on their own – training courses can help people learn better ways of dealing with difficult situations in care.
 Doctors are a resource that can be drawn on for advice and information about what could be causing particular behaviors.
 Help is also available from care advice centers and from self-help groups.